This article covers the following data field types:

 The calendar control function shows today in orange and public holidays in red.
 For more information on loading public holidays, please access the following knowledge base article.

 An e-mail address field is used to specify e-mail addresses.
-An example is on the employee entity, where the employee's e-mail address is requested.
+An example is on the resource entity, where the resource's e-mail address is requested.

 This type of data field automatically checks the validity of the e-mail address specified by the user, and if the e-mail address is not valid the below message will be displayed.

-This type of field allows you to select an employee from a list.
-It is typically used to indicate responsibility, in other words, to assign an employee to a specific role or responsibility.
+This type of field allows you to select a resource from a list.
+It is typically used to indicate responsibility, in other words, to assign a resource to a specific role or responsibility.

-The employee list is automatically compiled from all the employees on the employee entity.
-If a resource is added as an employee, they will automatically appear on the employee list.
+The resource list is automatically compiled from all the resources on the resource entity.
+If a resource is added, they will automatically appear on the resource list type fields.

-The ability to apply a filter to the employee list is available as an additional option when adding an employee list type field.
+The ability to apply a filter to the resource list is available as an additional option when adding a resource list type field.

-This allows the administrator to define which employees should be available from the employee list by making use of a shared filter.
+This allows the administrator to define which resources should be available from the resource list by making use of a shared filter.
 For more information on setting up shared filters, access the following knowledge base article.

 A Free Text field is a multi-line text box which is typically used for narratives, descriptions, comments and feedback.
 Examples of standard Free Text fields include “Project Description” on projects and “Issue Action / Response” on issues.
-A free text field type allows users to enter up to 1024 characters.
 The screenshot below shows an example of a Free Text field.

 A Free Text field can be set so that it is automatically cleared during subsequent updates by checking the “Auto Clear” check box.
 The reasons for why you would want to do this are detailed in this FAQ.
 If you do not require this functionality, you can simply uncheck the box.